HorusSoftwareUY/Maui.MaterialDesignControls/docs/horusstudio.maui.materialdesigncontrols.materialiconbutton.md

 ### <a id="properties-heightrequest"/>**HeightRequest**

 Gets or sets the desired height override of this element.
  This is a bindable property.

 Property type: [Double](https://docs.microsoft.com/en-us/dotnet/api/system.double)<br>

+Remarks: -1

-Remarks: The default value is -1, which means the value is unset; the effective minimum height will be zero.
+Which means the value is unset; the effective minimum height will be zero.

 [MaterialIconButton.HeightRequest](./horusstudio.maui.materialdesigncontrols.materialiconbutton.md#heightrequest) does not immediately change the Bounds of an element; setting the [MaterialIconButton.HeightRequest](./horusstudio.maui.materialdesigncontrols.materialiconbutton.md#heightrequest) will change the resulting height of the element during the next layout pass.

 ### <a id="properties-icontintcolor"/>**IconTintColor**

 Gets or sets the  for the text of the button.
  This is a bindable property.

 Property type: Color<br>

 ### <a id="properties-imagesource"/>**ImageSource**

 Allows you to display a bitmap image on the Button.
  This is a bindable property.

 Property type: ImageSource<br>